Design Book

 How do I switch between light and dark theme?

-Add data-theme="dark" to the <html> element for the dark theme.
-Remove it (or set it to "light") for the GTV light theme.
-All component styles respond automatically — no extra classes needed on individual elements.
+Add data-theme="dark" to the <html> element.
+Remove it for the light theme.
+All component styles respond automatically.

 Do I need to include all the CSS?

-For now, yes — copy the full :root token block and the component styles you need.
-Once the system matures we'll split this into a base stylesheet plus per-project overrides.
+For now yes — copy the full :root token block and the component styles you need.

 Why no border-radius?

-GOV.UK uses sharp corners throughout — it reads as clear and utilitarian rather than decorative.
-This is a deliberate choice and should be kept consistent across all projects.
+GOV.UK uses sharp corners throughout — clear and utilitarian rather than decorative.
+Kept consistent across all projects.

 What fonts are required?